This action is used to send messages to 1st connections. It is one of Linked Helper's actions that can be added to your workflow.

 - switch on rejecting already messaged profiles: when Reject if you or LH messaged a contact after connection date: setting is enabled, Linked Helper won't message those who were already messaged by you or Linked Helper after the connection date.

-- the messaging history analyzer works only for 1st level connections in LinkedIn and Sales Navigator (analyzer for Recruiter is under development).
+- the messaging history analyzer works only for 1st level connections in LinkedIn and Sales Navigator (analyzer for Recruiter is under development), and for your 2nd and 3rd-degree connections in case a message was sent via group or event.

 - the messaging history analyzer checks for replies or sent messages to the profile only in one platform where the previous message was sent; it does not check messaging history in several platforms.